ibn-salem/sevenC/README.md

-# chromloop
+# sevenC
-R package to predict chromatin looping interactions from ChIP-seq data and sequnece motifs.
+R package to predict chromatin looping interactions from ChIP-seq by computational chromosome conformation capture by correlation of ChIP-seq at CTCF motifs (7C).

 Chromatin looping is an important feature of eukaryotic genomes and can bring regulatory sequences, such as enhancers or transcription factor binding sites, in close physical proximity of regulated target genes.
-  Here, we provide a tool that uses protein binding signals from ChIP-seq and sequence motif information to predict chromatin looping events.
+  Here, we provide 7C, a tool that uses protein binding signals from ChIP-seq and sequence motif information to predict chromatin looping events.
 Cross-linking of proteins that bind close to loop anchors result in ChIP-seq signals at both anchor loci.
 These signals are used at CTCF motif pairs together with their